LuxMiranda/herms/README.md

 stack install
 ```

-You can also manually compile with cabal, but your milage may very with dependency resolution:
+You can also manually compile with cabal, but your milage may vary with dependency resolution:

 ```
 git clone https://github.com/JackKiefer/herms